 The project is the incredible acceleration of a silent, foreign-led corporate recolonisation of the Indian economy.

 Yes, you read it right.
 A long-term international business project to recolonise or recapture India’s economy and its vast financial wealth is underway on an unprecedented scale and at an unprecedented speed.
 And that is precisely what your trusted information sources are keeping away from your glare – a few are doing it knowingly, while most are doing it naively.

-It is not an easy task for the information cartel to keep all 140 crore Indians distracted from the single biggest act of foreign corporate recolonisation.
-But somehow, they’re getting close to achieving mass hypnosis through manufactured debates.
+It is not an easy task for the mainstream information cartel to keep all 140 crore Indians distracted from the single biggest act of foreign corporate recolonisation.
+But somehow, they’re getting close to achieving mass hypnosis.

 CONNECTING THE DOTS

 Before we dig deep into what this corporate recolonisation is all about, let’s look at some economy-related developments from recent months that were widely reported by the popular press: